XTStudio/Kimi-API/Foundation/Data.md

 arrayBuffer(): ArrayBuffer

 /**
+ * Returns a json object, otherwise returns undefined if it's not an utf8 string encoding data or parse error.
+ */
+json(): any | undefined

+/**
  * Returns an utf8 string, undefined if it's not an utf8 string encoding data.
  */
 utf8String(): string | undefined